AdobeDocs/experience-platform.en/help/access-control/abac/overview.md

 Platform leverages [Adobe Admin Console](https://adminconsole.adobe.com) product profiles to link users with permissions and sandboxes.
 Permissions control access to a variety of Platform capabilities, including data modeling, profile management, and sandbox administration.
 Once your organization is enabled for attribute-based access control, you can start using Permissions on Adobe Experience Cloud, instead of Product Profiles in the Adobe Admin Console, to manage permissions for users, functionality, labels, and other resources in your organization.

-The attribute-based access control functionality is currently available in beta.
+Limited availability for attribute-based access control is available to customers who purchase Healthcare and/or Privacy Shields.
 The features of this functionality include:

 * Permissions interface: Provides an interface for you to define user roles, permissions and policies for attribute-based access control.

-* Labeling: Add, edit, remove labels to user roles, schema fields, and segments in order to leverage access control policies.
+* Labeling: Add, edit, remove labels to user roles, schema fields, segments, and other supported objects in order to leverage access control policies.

 The administration workflows for all Experience Platform-powered applications from Admin Console to the new Permissions interface are being switched.